mirham/ImageGenerator/README.md

 ### FFmpeg

-This application uses [FFmpeg](https://ffmpeg.org/) for video generation—an outstanding, high-performance multimedia library.
+This application uses [FFmpeg](https://ffmpeg.org/) for video generation — an outstanding, high-performance multimedia library.
 You can install it via [Homebrew](https://brew.sh/) by running:

 ```bash
 brew install ffmpeg-full